 From here, you will wander down to the stream and follow it until you reach the falls, in the upper part of the loop.
 From the falls, the trail will bring you back to the dirt road for a .6 mile walk back to the trailhead.

-The bad news, I was so consumed by the beauty of this hike (and the new puppy), that I forgot to hide the Seek'em who was waiting patiently in my pocket!
-The good news, there is another treasure for you to find.
+There is a treasure for you to find here.
 When I was researching this trail, I found pictures of a sweet little chapel, tucked in the woods.
 I never found it, but after we left, I learned that it was actually located on the Norumbega Chapel Trail, located on the opposite side of the dirt road.
 To access this trail, look for red blazes on your right after you've done the Big Falls Loop and return to the dirt road.
 Here is a picture of the chapel, found on google and taken by Karen Dube (thanks Karen!).